obhita/consent2share/README.md

 =============
 <b>About Consent2Share</b>

-Consent2Share is an open source software application sponsored by the U.S. Substance Abuse and Mental Health Services Administration (SAMHSA) which is designed to support Behavioral Healthcare's integration with Health Information Exchanges (HIEs).
+Consent2Share is an open source software application sponsored by the <a href="http://www.samhsa.gov/">U.S. Substance Abuse and Mental Health Services Administration</a> (SAMHSA) which is designed to support Behavioral Healthcare's integration with Health Information Exchanges (HIEs).
 Behavioral Healthcare includes Substance Abuse and Mental Health treatment and providers in these domains of care face special privacy regulations which can make the exchange of health care information with other providers more difficult than in other areas of healthcare.

-Consent2Share implements the concepts of Data Segmentation for Privacy (DS4P) which was sponsored and defined by the U.S. Office of the National Coordinator for Health Information Technology (ONC).
+Consent2Share implements the concepts of <a href="http://wiki.siframework.org/Data+Segmentation+for+Privacy+Homepage">Data Segmentation for Privacy</a> (DS4P) which was sponsored and defined by the <a href="http://www.healthit.gov/"> U.S. Office of the National Coordinator for Health Information Technology</a>  (ONC).
 The implementation of DS4P concepts and standards will allow patients receiving behavioral health treatment to share their health information through the nation’s HIE’s while providing improved protection of their privacy.

 Consent2Share consists of two application areas:  Consent2Share Patient Consent Management (C2S PCM) and Consent2Share Access Control Services (C2S ACS).